Stephanie Booth: Llangollen Hotels & Hotel Stephanie

-Wrexham F.C.
+Wrexham A.F.C.

-In 2011, Booth announced her intention to take over Wrexham A.F.C. with an interest-free loan to save the club from entering financial administration, along with anplan to raise £5 million to purchase the club through a community-based venture.
+In 2011, Booth announced her intention to take over Wrexham A.F.C. with an interest-free loan to save the club from entering financial administration, along with a plan to raise £5 million to purchase the club through a community-based venture.
+In May she announced that she was withdrawing her attempt to buy the club following death threats.